How to manage romance in the workplace

 However, it is fundamental that employers remain aware of how to manage romantic relationships between colleagues and that training is provided to ensure compliance with workplace policies.

-It is currently unclear exactly what the full impact will be for employers however with that said, employers are advised to review their anti-harassment policies and deploy training programmes to employees to ensure they have measures in place to prevent workplace harassment.
+We advise that all employers carry out a thorough risk assessment, as well as reviewing their anti-harassment policies and deploying training programmes to employees to ensure they have measures in place to prevent workplace harassment.

 Employers should also remain alert to the fact home/hybrid working has not caused workplace romance to cease.
-Reboot has the latest office romance statistics, taken from surveying over 4,000 people, which show that 48% of us will date a co-worker.
+In a survey of over 4000 people carried out by Reboot, 48% said that they would date a co-worker.
 With 22% of people admitted to dating their boss or manager.

 Employers should be aware that relationships may still form, and harassment can still occur online despite there not being a physical presence in the workplace.
 This makes it increasingly important for companies and their HR departments to adapt their approach to office romance in order to take care of employee wellbeing and the best interests of the business.